Kenya Davis Cup team

-The Kenya Davis Cup team represents Kenya in Davis Cup tennis competition and are governed by the Kenya Lawn Tennis Association.
+The Kenya Davis Cup team represents Kenya in the Davis Cup tennis competition and are governed by the Kenya Lawn Tennis Association.

 Kenya currently compete in Africa Zone Group III.

 History

 Kenya competed in its first Davis Cup in 1975.
-Their best result was reaching the Euro/African Zone semifinals in 1992, one match shy of the World Group Play-offs.
+Their best result was reaching the Euro/African Zone semifinals in 1992, one match shy of the World Group play-offs.